 Installation (3D modeling)

-Iri uses SCOBY (Symbiotic Culture of Bacteria and Yeast) in her latest sculptures, a very sensitive and sensorial material that she grows, treat and manipulate under different conditions.
+Iri uses SCOBY (Symbiotic Culture of Bacteria and Yeast) in her latest sculptures, a sensitive and sensorial material that she grows, treats and manipulates under different conditions.
 In these works, the narrative is biology: matter is affected by the artist's experimentations and its interactions with different subjects, but its process of production is always encoded into the biomaterial as it undergoes different physical transformations.

-After learning to grow SCOBY in the School of Visual Arts Biolab in New York she brought her knowledge back to France where she took advantage of successive confinements to grow giant pieces and develop new technics to keep the resulting fabric as souple as skin.
+After learning some technics on the material at the School of Visual Arts' Biolab in New York, she brought her knowledge back to France where she took advantage of successive confinements to grow giant pieces and develop new technics to keep the resulting fabric as souple as skin.
 Her research on this fabric started with an interest in living materials and a yearning to find alternatives to animal-based fabrics such as leather.
 SCOBY is the subject of much research in the fashion industry and Iri is collaborating with people of this industry to develop sustainable drying and tinting techniques.